The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

 Given an argumentative unit, the system has to extract and classify the spans as \textit{statement}, a \textit{premise} or a \textit{solution}.
 We provide the LLMs both the initial contribution and the argumentative unit from which spans need to be extracted.
 The second row in Table~\ref{tab:experiments_results} shows the Macro-F1 and Micro-F1 using a label-constrained version of the token overlap metric used for AU segmentation:

 where $\delta_{i,j}=1$ if $i=j$ else $0$.
 As for argumentative units segmentation, non-instruct SLMs are unable to perform this task, while instruct models achieve much better results.
 Regarding finetuned models, \texttt{Gemma-2-9B} (Macro-F1: 0.79, Micro-F1: 0.73) outperforms other SLMs and performs on par with \texttt{gpt-4.1} (Macro-F1: 0.76, Micro-F1: 0.76).
-As this task can be seen as a simple span extraction and tagging problem, we also experimented with a small encoder-based model in Appendix~\ref{subapp:encoder_AS} which proved effective for resource-constrained scenarios (Macro-F1: 0.76, Micro-F1: 0.70).
+Experiments with encoder-based models as a span extraction and tagging task (detailed in Appendix~\ref{subsubapp:encoder_AU}) showed that while giving lower results, \texttt{Cambertav2-base} proved effective for resource-constrained scenarios (Macro-F1: 0.76, Micro-F1: 0.70).